haleemur/sql-style-guide/sql_style_guide.md

 The `FROM`, `JOIN`, `LEFT JOIN` are all left aligned.
 This block also left aligns with `SELECT`.

-**WHERE BLOCK:** With just 1 condition, place it on the same line as above, or put it indented (4 spaces) on the next line, if there are more conditions, put the expressions on separate lines below, and follow the advice on conjugating Boolean Operators.
+**WHERE Block:** With just 1 condition, place it on the same line as above, or put it indented (4 spaces) on the next line, if there are more conditions, put the expressions on separate lines below, and follow the advice on conjugating Boolean Operators.

 **GROUP BY Block:** If using field positions, comma separate the numbers on 1 line.
 If using field expressions or names, the Comma Separated List rules apply.